ntjess/typst-drafting/drafting.typ

   _update-descent("left", dy, anchor-y, note-rect, here().page())
 }

-/// Places a boxed note in the left or right page margin.
+/// Places a boxed note in the left or right page margin. -> content
-///
+#let margin-note(
-/// - body (content): Margin note contents, usually text
+  /// Margin note contents, usually text -> content body,
-/// - dy (length): Vertical offset from the note's location -- negative values
-///   move the note up, positive values move the note down
+  /// Vertical offset from the note's location -- negative values move the note up, positive values move the note down
+  /// -> length
+  dy: auto,
-/// - ..kwargs (dictionary): Additional properties to apply to the note.
+  /// Additional properties to apply to the note.
 Accepted values are keys from `margin-note-defaults`.
+  /// -> any
+  ..kwargs,
+) = {
-#let margin-note(body, dy: auto, ..kwargs) = [ #h(0pt) #{ // h(0pt) forces here().position() to take paragraph indent into account
+  // h(0pt) forces here().position() to take paragraph indent into account h(0pt)
   let phrase = none
   if kwargs.pos().len() > 0 {
     (phrase, body) = (body, kwargs.pos().at(0))